Crush Gear Turbo: Anime

 Gekitou!
 Crush Gear Turbo, directed by Shūji Iuchi and produced by Sunrise's internal "Studio 10" division alongside Tokyu Agency, premiered in Japan on October 7, 2001, and concluded on January 26, 2003, after 68 episodes on Nagoya TV and TV Asahi.
 Atsuo Tobe is the character designer for the anime series, with Shinji Aramaki, Susumu Imaishi and Mitsuru Owa as the mechanical art designers.
 The musical score is composed by Kenichi Sudo and Yogo Kono.
 The series features two pieces of theme music and one insert song, all performed by JAM Project: the opening theme is "Crush Gear Fight!!", and the ending theme is "Ai dayone!! -Gear wo Tsunagou-" (愛だよねっ!! ～ギアをつなごう～, lit.
 "It's Love!! ~Let's Connect Gears~"), while the insert theme is "Kaze no Eagle" (風のEAGLE, lit.
 "Wind Eagle") featuring Hironobu Kageyama.
-The Filipino dub of the series was premiered in the Philippines in April 2003, on ABS-CBN.
+A Filipino dub of the series premiered on ABS-CBN in the Philippines on April 21, 2003.